tekal-ai/elevator-tech-test/README.md

 **Additionally**

 Engineers at Memorable have a collaborative culture, and we often discuss projects across teams.
 Consider yourself our colleague on this project, and please don’t hesitate to reach out to us for clarification on any requirements or guidance if you’re having trouble.
-In other words: please ask questions.
+In other words: feel free to ask questions.

 We are looking for high quality work, so we would rather see something that is functionally incomplete but well-designed and tested than something that is of lower quality.
 Please expect that each decision may be questioned by any engineer in the review discussion and design accordingly.
 You should expect to actually demo your solution.

+If there are additional features or changes that you wuld like to implement with more time, enumerate them in the README.